-Recording standards: Certain standards must be met for a Virginia Quit Claim Deed to be valid for recording.
+Recording Standards: Certain standards must be met for a Virginia Quit Claim Deed to be valid for recording.
 The Library of Virginia has a set of recording standards that must be followed.
 The standards relate to such matters as the quality of the paper, the ink used, and the margins in the document.
-Each county in the state may also have their own set of standards that must be followed.
-So the party filing the form should ensure the finished document reflects any standards relevant to their circumstances.
+In addition to the state requirements, each county may also have their own set of standards that must be followed.

-Cover sheet (§ 17.1-227.1): Depending on the requirements of each county or city, a cover sheet may be required when the Quit Claim Deed is presented for recording.
-If a cover sheet is not required, it should be ensured that the required set forth by § 17.1-223 are duly upheld instead.
+Cover Sheet (§ 17.1-227.1): Depending on the requirements of each county or city, a cover sheet may be required when the deed is presented for recording.

 Signing (§ 55.1-600): In order to be recorded, the Grantor’s signature needs to be verified by either a Notary Public or two (2) witnesses.